bmaz/thesis/README.md

-# Latex template for PhD thesis at Paris-Saclay University (Université Paris-Saclay)
+# Latex template for my PhD thesis at Paris-Saclay University (Université Paris-Saclay)
 Please check on the
 [university website](https://www.universite-paris-saclay.fr/fr/documents-de-reference-relatifs-a-la-soutenance-de-la-these)
-that this template still matches their recommendations (first page and last page) before using it.
+that this template still matches their recommendations (first page and last page) before using it for yourself.

 ## How to use this template